 A retired FBI agent with psychological gifts is assigned to help track down "The Tooth Fairy", a mysterious serial killer.
 Aiding him is imprisoned forensic psychiatrist Dr. Hannibal "The Cannibal" Lecter.

-Wealthy, brilliant, and meticulous Ted Crawford, a structural engineer in Los Angeles, shoots his wife and entraps her lover.
-He signs a confession; at the arraignment, he asserts his rights to represent himself and asks the court to move immediately to trial.
+Wealthy, brilliant, and meticulous Ted Crawford, a structural engineer in Los Angeles, shoots his wife Jennifer and entraps her lover, Lieutenant Robert "Rob" Nunally.
+He signs a confession.
+At the arraignment, he asserts his rights to represent himself and asks the court to move immediately to trial.
 The prosecutor is Willy Beachum, a hotshot who's soon to join a fancy civil-law firm, told by everyone it's an open and shut case.
 Crawford sees Beachum's weakness, the hairline fracture of his character: Willy's a winner.
-The engineer sets in motion a clockwork crime with all the objects moving in ways he predicts.Written by
+The engineer sets in motion a clockwork crime with all of the objects moving in ways he predicts.Written by

 Was this review helpful to you?